PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 These tests are also a way for insurance companies to verify whether or not you’re telling the truth about your usage.
 That said, it’s important to be honest in your applications.
 Lying on your application is insurance fraud, and there are implications if you aren't honest, like:

 Should the worse happen, your family can also lose out on a payout.
 Blood and urine tests are not the only ways for them to find out, as they’ll likely request medical records that could also indicate any history of recreational or prescribed marijuana use.

 Is marijuana a part of your lifestyle?
 Here’s an idea of the kind of questions insurers will be asking when you apply for a life insurance policy:

-Life insurance brokers can help shop around for the best policy to match your needs and lifestyle.
+Life insurance brokers can help with buying life insurance in Canada.
+Shop around for the best rates for term life insurance to match your needs and lifestyle.
 Through PolicyMe, recreational marijuana users can qualify for instant approval, while referrals for an underwriter are specific to those who indicate moderate usage and those who use marijuana medically.
-With marijuana no longer a crime in the country, let’s not forget to cover our bases and ensure our loved ones are protected in the long run.
+With marijuana no longer a crime in the country, not forget to cover our bases and ensure our loved ones are protected in the long run.

 Visit PolicyMe to get a quick life insurance quote that covers all of your concerns.
 Calculate life insurance coverage needs through PolicyMe.